Best Budget Hotels Around the World for Travelers

 Orient Hostel gives budget-conscious travelers a convenient and social way to explore Istanbul.

-It is more than just a cheap place to sleep; it’s a starting point for experiences and friendships.
+It is more than just a cheap place to sleep.
+It's a starting point for experiences and friendships.

-So, if you're planning a trip to Istanbul and want to stay near the action but don't want to hurt your wallet, definitely check out Orient Hostel.
+So, if you're planning a trip to Istanbul and want to stay near the action but don't want to hurt your wallet, check out Orient Hostel.

 It is about finding the perfect balance between cost, location, and the experiences that make travel memorable.